avinashvermaaa/CP/README.md

 Prettier
 vscode-icons
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-check   testcase
+check   testcase present or not

-check   YES Yes yes
+check   YES Yes yes NO No no

 check   range of vars.  int or long int